Projected gradient methods for nonconvex and stochastic smooth optimization: new complexities and auto-conditioned stepsizes: Stochastic projected gradient methods for nonconvex stochastic optimization

 Then, due to the random output rule \eqref{random_output_0}, we have $\tsum_{t=2}^k\bbe\left[(\tfrac{3t-2}{8\gamma}-\tfrac{tL}{4\gamma^2})\|g_{X, t-1}\|^2 \right] = \tsum_{t=2}^k(\tfrac{3t-2}{8\gamma}-\tfrac{tL}{4\gamma^2})\bbe[\|g_{X, R(k)}\|^2]$, and thus complete the proof. \end{proof} \vgap

 A few remarks about Theorem~\ref{thm_2_0} are in place.
-Firstly, Theorem~\ref{thm_2_0} assumes the knowledge of the problem parameters $L$, $l$, $D_X^2$, and $\sigma^2$ to properly choose stepsizes and batch sizes.
-Secondly, to find an $\epsilon$-approximate stationary point $x_R \in X$ such that $\bbe\|g_{X, R}\|^2\leq \epsilon^2$, the number of SPG iterations is bounded by
+Firstly, Theorem~\ref{thm_2_0} assumes the knowledge of the problem parameters $L$, $l$, $D_X^2$, and $\sigma^2$ to properly choose stepsizes and batch sizes.{Firstly, Theorem~\ref{thm_2_0} assumes the knowledge of the problem parameter $L$ to properly choose stepsizes.
+Meanwhile, to achieve the unified convergence rate in \eqref{SPG_unfied_rate}, we also require the knowledge of $l$, $D_X^2$, and $\sigma^2$ to choose the proper batch sizes.} Secondly, to find an $\epsilon$-approximate stationary point $x_R \in X$ such that $\bbe\|g_{X, R}\|^2\leq \epsilon^2$, the number of SPG iterations is bounded by

 which matches the iteration complexity \eqref{complexity_thm_0} of the PG method in the deterministic setting.
 Thirdly, considering the batch size in each iteration, the total number of oracle calls $\tsum_{t=1}^k b_t$ (or the sample complexity) can be bounded by